 2. Listen!

-Maintain positive body language during discussions.
+- Maintain positive body language during discussions.
 This includes upright posture, eye contact, and head nodding.
-Part of active listening involves repeating things back to the speaker.
+Part of active listening involves repeating things back to the speaker to make sure you got all the details right.

-Pick a quiet, distraction-free environment to host a meeting.
-Consider taking notes on your laptop or with a trusty notepad.
+- Pick a quiet, distraction-free environment to host a meeting.
+The right environment facilitates a productive conversation.

-Note-taking helps for recall and demonstrates the importance you place on what the prospect is saying.
+- Note-taking is essential for recalling details later and demonstrates how seriously you take what your prospect is saying.

 3. Educate and inform

-Now that you’ve listened, it’s time to respond with insights and information.
-Consultative selling is about demonstrating and delivering value.
+Once you’ve listened and understood your prospect’s needs, it’s time to respond with insights and information.
+Consultative selling is about delivering value, not just making a pitch.
+Here’s how to do it effectively:

-Teach prospective buyers about what’s available on the market and (hopefully) how your solution is best.
+- Teach prospective buyers what’s available on the market and (ideally) how your solution is best.

 Authenticity is the backbone of a consultative approach.
 If you can’t show a genuine interest in solving the prospect’s problem, you won’t build trust.